fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/MetsTA_DOCS/docs/index.md

 # Welcome to NEMeSIS

 NEMeSIS (**N**ovel **E**xtreme-resolution **Me**tabolomics **S**treamlined data analysis **I**ntegrated **S**oftware) is a software geared towards FT-ICR-MS extreme-resolution mass spectrometry data.
-For this objective, it offers a complete pipeline from **raw data (in mzML format) or peak lists to data interpretation** in two different formats (both built with the Python programming language) based on the users preference.
+For this objective, it offers a complete pipeline from **raw data (in mzML format) or peak lists to data interpretation**.
+It exists as a panel and param-based (Python packages) graphical interface.
+Furthermore, it also encompasses illustrative jupyter notebooks to show how analysis can also be performed programatically.

-- Jupyter Notebook for a more hands on approach for intermediate (or higher) experienced Python users to take advantage of the implemented metabolomics data analysis workflow and customize it to their liking.
-The file to start to experience NEMeSIS in this way is `NEMeSIS_Data_Analysis_V2.8.ipynb` - see details on [Get started with jupyter](jupyter_docs.md) page.
-- Graphical Interface for a more streamlined experience for non-experienced Python users where no coding knowledge is necessary and results are shown in an interactive format.
+- Graphical Interface provides a streamlined experience where no coding knowledge is necessary and results are shown in an interactive format.
 The file to start to experience NEMeSIS in this way is `Interface_NEMeSIS.py`.
 Detailed instructions and ways to start up the program are in the [Get started with GUI](GUI_docs.md) page.

+- Illustrative Jupyter Notebook for a more hands on approach for intermediate (or higher) experienced Python users.
+After familiarizing themselves, users can take advantage of the implemented workflow and customize it to their liking.
+The file to experience NEMeSIS in this way is `NEMeSIS_Data_Analysis_V2.8.ipynb` - see details on [Get started with jupyter](jupyter_docs.md) page.

 Here, on this page, we will detail on how to install this software and dependencies to run them.
 Then, we will have a separate page for each main way to use NEMeSIS with a tutorial on how to use them.